mjbots/moteus/docs/reference.md

 To implement a velocity controller, each command should have the "position" set to NaN (or equivalent integral encoding).
-It is recommended to configure `servo.max_position_slip` to a finite value greater than 0 ([reference](#servomax_position_slip)).
+It is recommended to configure `servo.max_position_slip` to a finite value greater than or equal to 0 ([reference](#servomax_position_slip)).
 When it is larger, more external disturbances will be rejected, but the controller will also "catch up" when the magnitude of external disturbances is decreased.

 ### Low Speed or Precise Positioning ###